Monsanto Ordered To Pay Former Groundskeeper Nearly $290 Million In Damages

 SAN FRANCISCO (KPIX 5) — A San Francisco jury Friday ruled in favor of a former Benicia Unified School District groundskeeper who claimed the chemical glyphosate – contained in the popular herbicide “Roundup” – caused his cancer.

-The jury ordered that Roundup manufacturer Monsanto pay Lee Johnson, who is suffering from terminal non-Hodgkin’s lymphoma, nearly $290 million in damages.
+The jury ordered that Roundup manufacturer Monsanto pay Dewayne “Lee” Johnson, who is suffering from terminal non-Hodgkin’s lymphoma, nearly $290 million in damages.
 The breakdown was $819,882 for loss of past earnings; $1,403,327 in future earnings; $4 million in past non-economic losses and $33 million in future non-economic losses.

 When it came to punitive damages, the jury awarded Johnson $250 million of the $373 million he had sought.